 The Budget mixes higher business taxes (which can pass through to prices and wages) with extra public investment and support; the net effect on household cost-of-living pressure is ambiguous, so direction is neutral.

-On 30 October 2024 Rachel Reeves delivered Labour's first Budget in 14 years, raising taxes by about £40 billion, chiefly through a 1.2-point increase in employers' National Insurance to 15% and a cut in the threshold at which it applies.
-She also revised the fiscal rules to permit roughly £25 billion a year more in capital investment funded by additional borrowing.
-The Office for Budget Responsibility judged the package would raise spending, tax and borrowing relative to prior plans while doing little for medium-term growth.
+On 30 October 2024 Rachel Reeves delivered Labour's first Budget in 14 years, raising taxes by about £40 billion, chiefly through a 1.2-point increase in employers' National Insurance to 15% and a lower threshold.
+The government changed the fiscal framework and set out more than £100 billion of additional public investment over five years.
+The Office for Budget Responsibility assessed higher spending, taxation and borrowing relative to previous plans and only a small change to medium-term growth.

-On 30 October 2024 Rachel Reeves delivered Labour's first Budget in 14 years, raising taxes by about £40 billion, chiefly through a 1.2-point increase in employers' National Insurance to 15% and a cut in the threshold at which it applies.
-She also revised the fiscal rules to permit roughly £25 billion a year more in capital investment funded by additional borrowing.
-The Office for Budget Responsibility judged the package would raise spending, tax and borrowing relative to prior plans while doing little for medium-term growth.
+On 30 October 2024 Rachel Reeves delivered Labour's first Budget in 14 years, raising taxes by about £40 billion, chiefly through a 1.2-point increase in employers' National Insurance to 15% and a lower threshold.
+The government changed the fiscal framework and set out more than £100 billion of additional public investment over five years.
+The Office for Budget Responsibility assessed higher spending, taxation and borrowing relative to previous plans and only a small change to medium-term growth.

 This fact’s slice of Factrail’s verified causal web — the people, facts, drivers and welfare indicators it connects to.
 Select any node to trace a path.